Outgoing FIRST in Texas Executive Director, Patrick Felty welcomes the Interim Executive Director , Jason Arms.

 Although some plans had been put on hold, I am delighted to know that FIRST in Texas is moving forward with implementing a Mentor Advisory Council.
 FIRST in Texas leadership had worked with numerous mentors around the state in early 2020 to form the charter prior to the shutdown and tremendous progress has been made recently.

 Thanks to all of the work done over the last few years, FIRST in Texas is in a good position financially.
-Although the pandemic has caused many slowdowns and delays in our normal funding cycles, FIRST in Texas has been able to maintain a very healthy cash posisiton over the last 12 months and has a substantial fundraising pipleline in place.
+Although the pandemic has caused many slowdowns and delays in our normal funding cycles, FIRST in Texas has been able to maintain a very healthy cash position over the last 12 months and has a substantial fundraising pipeline in place.
 We have been able to identify multiple new energetic and generous funding partners around the state and new programs being launched soon will continue to add to that portfolio of support.
 All of this could not have been possible without the great team effort at FIRST in Texas.

 I will continue to contribute to FIRST by supporting my local area (Central Texas) through volunteerism.
 I ask that all of you continue the great work that you have been doing and know that FIRST in Texas is in good hands.

 Lastly, I am so grateful to each of you for your passion, support, and contributions to our organization and community.
-I truly value the many friendships and relationships I have made and look forward to continuing those long into the future.

 I believe that FIRST in Texas is and will continue to be a team effort and it will only get bigger and continue to be a recognized leader of STEM focused community engagement in Texas and beyond.